 As a kid, have you ever wondered what happened to Humpty Dumpty after his great fall?
 This book takes that hypothetical question and explores a possible scenario in the life of one of the most famous nursery rhymes characters.

-In this story, Humpty Dumpty recovers from the fall, but was traumatized by the experience.
+In After the Fall (How Humpty Dumpty Got Back Up Again), Humpty Dumpty recovers from the fall, but was traumatized by the experience.
 He is now afraid of heights and can no longer function normally to enjoy the activities he previously loved doing.

 This book explores how fear can paralyze us and what we can do about it if we want our lives back.
 It teaches kids about the importance of facing fears in order to move forward.